 They are collaborating with the Routing team on TCP routing, which is important to the Lattice team as it makes service discovery at lot easier inside of Lattice.
 Currently they have to figure out the IP addresses, which is a pain.

-Sree Tummidi from Pivotal gave the UAA update.
+Sree Tummidi from VMware gave the UAA update.
 She said that they released UAA v2.4.0 at the beginning of the month which contains password policy support.
 Another feature that already existed, but was not multi-tenant, was password lock-out.
 This is now multi-tenant and will be in the upcoming v2.4.1 release.

 Sree’s team also worked on some database housekeeping, cleaning up old codes generated during password resets or new user creation.